 Seoul has one of the best public transport systems in the world!

 The card can be topped up in any convenience store and works on all public buses and subways all over the country.
 It will save you time and money because you receive discounts on rides when transferring.
 It is also easy to get around by taxi but this is way more expensive than pubic transport.
 Try not to take any black or deluxe taxis, which are more expensive than white or orange taxis.

 The easiest way to navigate in Seoul is by downloading Kakao Maps and the Seoul Subway app.
 If you want to learn more about public transport in Seoul check out the Ultimate Guide to Seoul Public Transport.

 Do You Need Travel Assistance During Your Trip? – A popular service called Sidekick offers real-time travel assistance via chat with friendly local guides in English.

 They can help with any travel needs, such as translation, restaurant recommendations and reservations, shopping assistance, suggested itineraries, step-by-step directions, etc.

 It works via Facebook Messenger, WhatsApp, WeChat, and LINE and costs $20 per day with discounts for their 3-Day and 5-Day Passes.

 3. Restaurant & Coffee Shop Culture

-South Korea is possibly one of the safest countries when it comes to crimes like pick pockets, theft, scammers, etc. This makes Seoul an easy country to travel to for solo travelers, families with kids or a group of friends looking to party.
+South Korea is possibly one of the safest countries when it comes to crimes like pickpockets, theft, scammers, etc. This makes Seoul an easy country to travel to for solo travellers, families with kids or a group of friends looking to party.